Tripazzy/QuestionSolver/README.md

     y is 123
     is x equal to y

-andy you'd get the answer!
+and you'd get the answer!